eagomezc/CG-association-analysis-in-SPM-related-genes/README.md

 # Publication:

-Part of the results from this section of my thesis are described in a puplication that is been peer-reviewed.
+Results from this section are part of a publication draft that it hasn't been submitted.